nodeSolidServer/node-solid-server/README.md

   suffixAcl: '.acl', // Suffix for acl files
   suffixChanges: '.changes', // Suffix for acl files
   suffixSSE: '.events', // Suffix for SSE files
-  proxy: false // Where to mount the proxy
+  proxy: false, // Where to mount the proxy
-}
+  errorHandler: false, // function(err, req, res, next) to have a custom error handler
+  errorPages: false // specify a path where the error pages are }
 ```